FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 excerpt_separator: "<!--more-->"
 ---

 Gatsby is one of the most popular JavaScript static site generators available.
-While static sites offer excellent performance, they only store state locally on the user's browser, so they can't provide features like user authentication natively.
+While static sites offer excellent performance, they only store state locally in the user's browser, so they can't provide features like user authentication natively.
 If you want to add authentication to your Gatsby site, FusionAuth is an excellent solution.

 <!--more-->

 In this blog post, you'll learn how to create a Gatsby site that uses FusionAuth to allow users to log in and access their profile securely.
 This application will use an [OAuth Authorization Code workflow and the PKCE extension](https://fusionauth.io/learn/expert-advice/oauth/definitive-guide-to-oauth-2#52-code-flow--pkce) to log users in and a Node application to store your access token securely.
+PKCE stands for Proof Key for Code Exchange, and is often pronounced PKCE.

 At a high level, the authorization process looks like this: